Summer has arrived and parents all over the world are faced with one question:

 But if your kids are like mine, all of that activity needs to be balanced with quieter activities like reading, crafting, consuming media, and, you got it, playing video games.
 Do you have a plan for their downtime activities like you do their physical activities?

 This is where I’ve found educational games, like the ones we offer directly at Filament Learning, are worth investing in for your children this summer.
-And just when you thought this idea couldn’t get any sweeter, we’re now offering all of our award-winning game-based learning titles at a massive 70% discount – for a limited time only!
+And just when you thought this idea couldn’t get any sweeter, we’re now offering all of our award-winning game-based learning titles at a massive 70% discount – this summer only!

 Well-designed learning games are shown to provide a number of benefits: